Food Price Increase Exacerbates Hunger

 Multiple crises: fatal for food insecure countries

-The Famine Early Warning Systems Network (FEWSNET), FAO, and Welthungerhilfe warn of food price increases and hunger crises, particularly in Ethiopia, South Sudan, Yemen, and Nigeria, but also in many other countries.
-The combination of climate change, COVID-19 and conflict could drive millions of people into hunger, they said.
-Countries where climate disasters and conflict already exist are more likely to experience greater price increases because value chains break down more easily there.
+The Famine Early Warning Systems Network (FEWSNET), FAO and WHH are warning of further price rises, including of staple foods, and worsening hunger crises, particularly in Ethiopia, South Sudan, Yemen, Kenya and Somalia – but also in many other countries.
+The combination of climate change, global conflict, high food prices and lack of investment in agriculture in food-insecure countries may push millions more people into hunger.
+This is compounded by the increased cost of energy supplies, which can lead to further shortages in production and also transportation.
+Countries already hit by climate disasters and conflict are more likely to experience further price increases as value chains break down more easily there.

 Rise in food prices exacerbates hunger in Africa